oligus/jad/docs/mapping.md

 ##### Note

-If Doctrine can't seem to find the Jad annotation classes and you get an error similar to this one:
+If Doctrine can't seem to find the JAD annotation classes and you get an error similar to this one:

 ```json
 {